moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

-a unique request and response message for every RPC.** Separate RPCs should not have their request and response parameters controlled by the same Protobuf message, and if you share a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change. **Even in simple cases**, best practice is to always have a wrapper message for your RPC request and response types.
+a unique request and response message for every RPC.** Separate RPCs should not have their request and response parameters controlled by the same Protobuf message, and if you share a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change. **Even in straightforward cases**, best practice is to always have a wrapper message for your RPC request and response types.
 Buf enforces this with these three rules by verifying that: